google/swiftshader/README.md

 * **Visual Studio**

   On Windows, open the [SwiftShader.sln](SwiftShader.sln) file using [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/) or compatible version, and build the solution.
-Output DLLs will be placed in the _lib_ subfolder.
+Output DLLs will be placed in the _out_ subfolder.
 Sample executables such as _OGLES3ColourGrading_ can be found under the Tests solution folder and can be run from the IDE.

 * **CMake**